shiya-liu/technical-exercise/content/docs/introduction.md

 ## Data

 It includes five tables of data: acad_plan, class_instructors, class_inventory, course_enrollments, and student_details.
 Those are relational data since they have relations so that they can connect with others via one or several variables.
-Before joining those tables into one data frame, I explore those tables first and keys.
+Before joining those tables into one data frame, I explore those tables first.

 ### Load data